robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/project_2/README.md

 ## Key Steps
-The workflow can be decomposed to the following pivotal steps:
+The workflow can be decomposed into the following pivotal steps:

 **Dataset Registration**:
 The following code snippet and screenshot show how the workflow registers the  [Bank Marketing](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) dataset in the Azure ML studio.